Cleometerzzzzzz/CLIddiction/README.md

   Clone the Repo.
 You should now have the file main.py

 2a.)
-  Use Pyinstaller to compile main.py into cliddiction, then move this to wherever your PATH is
+  Use Pyinstaller to compile main.py into cliddiction, then move this to wherever your PATH is.
+If you do this, you can stop here.
+If not, continue.

 2b.)
   Make a file with the content: